← Evidence register

 This is not the Commission saying it holds no documents about Apple, Siri AI or the Digital Markets Act.
 It speaks only for the Legal Service's own files.

 A “nothing found” here is not surprising: the Legal Service is a team of lawyers, not the part of the Commission that deals directly with companies or enforces the DMA.
-The departments that would hold any Apple correspondence are DG COMP (competition and DMA enforcement) and DG CONNECT (digital and tech policy), and their replies are still pending.
-This answer says nothing about whether documents exist elsewhere.
+The departments most likely to hold Apple correspondence are DG COMP (competition and DMA enforcement) and DG CONNECT (digital and tech policy).
+DG COMP has since stated that responsive documents it holds form part of DMA investigation case files, while DG CONNECT says it holds no additional documents beyond that set.
+The Legal Service answer says nothing about documents held elsewhere.

 What happens next